MicrosoftDocs/customer-voice/fp-docs/create-survey-invite.md

 # Create a survey invitation

-If you want to use your own survey distribution platform, such as Outlook, Gmail, or SMS, you can create a survey invitation using Microsoft Flow.
-A survey invitation creates a personalized survey invitation link that you can distributed by using platform of your choice.
+If you want to use your own survey distribution platform, such as Outlook, Gmail, or SMS, you can create a survey invitation using Microsoft Flow and distribute it accordingly.
+A survey invitation creates a unique survey invitation ID and a personalized link that can be distributed by using platform of your choice.

 1. Sign in to [flow.microsoft.com](https://flow.microsoft.com).